ChrisOrgan/Covid_Analysis/README.md

     and evolutionary analyses in R. Bioinformatics.
 35:526–528.
 - Pinheiro J., Bates D., DebRoy S., Sarkar D., R Core Team.
 2019. nlme: Linear and nonlinear mixed effects models.
 R package.
+- Pybus O.G., Rambaut A. 2009.
+Evolutionary analysis of the dynamics of viral infectious disease.
+Nat.
+Rev. Genet.
+10:540–550.
 - R Core Team.
 2019.
 R: A language and environment for statistical computing.
     Vienna, Austria: R Foundation for Statistical Computing.
 - Rambaut A. 2017.
 FigTree-version 1.4.4, a graphical viewer of phylogenetic